Written Tales

 4. conclusion

 One example of this is seen in Robert Frost’s poem, “Neither Out Far Nor In Deep.”
-Not only does he use the above sequence, but also follows an “abab” rhyming pattern throughout.
+Not only does he use the above sequence, but he also follows an “abab” rhyming pattern throughout.

 In the first quatrain, he sets up the poem’s subject.
 It revolves around people and the sea.
 Everyone loves the ocean and is drawn to it, no matter where they’re from.
 We can all relate.